anyuzoey/llama_stack_starter/README.md

-# This is a attempt to llama-stack quick start
+# This is my attempt to llama-stack quick start
 please follow more detail by "https://llama-stack.readthedocs.io/en/latest/getting_started/index.html"

 ## Prerequisite